amino-os/Amino.Run-Demos/face-recognition-demo/README.md

 compute intensive than tracking but is also more robust.

 It is logical to move the compute heavy face recognition task to a more capable node, while the frame generation, detection and tracking can run on a node with modest resources.
-This demo enables migrating face recognition by using ExplicitMigrationPolicy DM.
-To achieve this, corresponding Java wrappers are provided for each of the Python files.
+This is achieved via 'Sapphirization' of the face recognition task.
+Corresponding Java wrappers are provided for each of the Python files.

 The Python files and the corresponding Java wrappers that implement the application logic are located in the `src/main/java/facerecog` directory of the project.
 The main application is located in `src/main/java/application`